Top Jobs Students Should Prepare to Fill by 2022

 Organizations have become more and more dependent on computer networks for their operations.
 And the trends of computing and automation aren’t slowing down anytime soon (think digital economy).

-The problem organizations face is ensuring that their systems run smooth, fast and secure.
+The problem organizations face is ensuring that their systems run smooth, fast and securely.
 That’s why they pay good money for expertise in this area.

 For students interested in computer technology who aren’t big on spending their whole day coding, a career as a systems analyst is a promising path.
 This role demands a comprehensive knowledge of how computer systems are maintained, and it often calls for certain IT certifications like Cisco Certified Network Associate (CCNA), CompTIA A+ Technician, Microsoft Certified Solutions Expert (MCSE), etc.